JANUARY 18, 2007

 lenient rules have not resulted in a landslide of one-line judgments.

-Despite weighty opposition to Rule 32.1, it went into effect
+Despite weighty opposition to Rule 32.1, it went

 Jan.
 1. As to whether judges in the 2nd, 7th, 9th and Federal Circuits